ryerson-ggl/covid19-data/ACCESS.md

 Please contact Richard Wen rrwen.dev@gmail.com to setup your account for access.

-Once you have your email and password setup, you can experiment with the [Available data](../README.md#available-data):
+Using an email and password setup, you can experiment with the [Available data](../README.md#available-data):

 1. Create a connection using the [Server Dialog](https://www.pgadmin.org/docs/pgadmin4/latest/server_dialog.html)
 2. View the data using the [various pgAdmin4 Tools](https://www.pgadmin.org/docs/pgadmin4/4.19/editgrid.html)
 3. Run queries with the [Query Tool](https://www.pgadmin.org/docs/pgadmin4/latest/query_tool.html)

+* :email: Please contact Richard Wen rrwen.dev@gmail.com for account setup.

 ## Programming Languages